jeffrom/logd/WORK.md

 # TODO

 * [ ] correctly read when partition 0 has been deleted
+  * should return a not found error
+* [ ] read from the beginning of the log
 * [ ] ensure subscription connection is closed when _not_ reading forever
 * [ ] audit all panics: we should only panic when there's a fatal error.
   * mostly return all the way up to main